aodn/utilities/aws/rotatekey/README.md

 2018-11-26 15:40:12,977 INFO [rotatekey] updated credentials file '/home/joebloggs/.aws/credentials' with new key: MY_NEW_ACCESS_KEY
 2018-11-26 15:40:12,978 INFO [rotatekey] successfully validated new key, deleting old key: MY_OLD_ACCESS_KEY
 ```

+### Important note
+If you store your key in multiple places for some reason, you will need to manually retrieve your key pair from the credentials file for use elsewhere.
+Don't try to run this utility multiple times, because it will clobber your key each time!